escodebar/trainings/slides.md

 CONFLICT (content): Merge conflict in README.md
 error: Failed to merge in the changes.
-Patch failed at 0001 Let people know, what beer to buy The copy of the patch that failed is found in: .git/rebase-apply/patch
+Patch failed at 0001 Let people know, what beer to buy

-Resolve all conflicts manually, mark them as resolved with "git add/rm <conflicted_files>", then run "git rebase --continue".
+hint: Use 'git am --show-current-patch' to see the failed patch Resolve all conflicts manually, mark them as resolved with "git add/rm <conflicted_files>", then run "git rebase --continue".
 You can instead skip this commit: run "git rebase --skip".